 Big Bay State Park • 715-779-3397

-The Chequamegon-Nicolet National Forest in Northwest Wisconsin has 850,000 acres of gently rolling terrain shared by Ashland and Bayfield Counties, and provides a variety of scenic landscapes, recreational activities, and is home to several hundred wildlife species.
-It provides endless trails for the outdoor enthusiast - snowmobiling, ATVing, biking, hiking.
+The Chequamegon-Nicolet National Forest in northwest Wisconsin has 850,000 acres of gently rolling terrain shared by Ashland and Bayfield counties.
+The forest offers a variety of scenic landscapes and recreational activities, and is home to several hundred wildlife species.
+It provides endless trails for the outdoor enthusiast – snowmobiling, ATVing, biking, hiking.
 Camping is allowed throughout the national forest with certain restrictions.

 Copper Falls State Park • 715-274-5123

 At Copper Falls State Park, canyons, streams, waterfalls, swimming beach, picnic area with a log shelter, miles of self-guided nature trails, a family campground plus walk-in and backpack campsites are available for visitors.
 Copper Falls, located just northeast of the city of Mellen, is a 29-foot waterfalls which marks the first drop of the Bad River as it flows through steep-walled gorges of rugged and awesome splendor.

 Morgan Falls/St. Peter’s Dome (U.S. Forest Service) • 715-362-1300

 This scenic area is located about 13 miles west of Mellen and 6 miles south of Sanborn in the Penokee Range.
 The 1,600-foot red granite dome is the highest point in the Chequamegon-Nicolet National Forest.
 On a clear day, you can see Lake Superior 20 miles to the north.
 At the south fork of Morgan Creek, a small stream of water cascades 70 feet down the face of a rock cliff to a small shaded pool.
 It is a half-mile hike from the parking area to Morgan Falls, and beyond the falls, about one mile to the top of St. Peter’s Dome.